China’s Global Exports of Rare Earth Elements and Rare Earth Permanent Magnets

 Trade and Industrial SecurityEnergy and Resource Security

-• China’s global exports of rare earth permanent magnets remained high in September compared to historical levels.
+• China’s global exports of rare earth magnets continued at relatively high levels compared to historical patterns.

 Author